-However, there is a new aspiration of the Commission to put substantial effort in mainstreaming culture in all relevant policies - an aspiration that has been stressed by and specified in the 2007 Communication on "A European Agenda for Culture in a Globalising World".
-The UNESCO Convention on Cultural Diversity clearly only strengthens this trend and demands targeted action.
+Yet, there is a new aspiration of the Commission to change this and put substantial effort into mainstreaming culture in all relevant policies - an aspiration that has been stressed by and specified in the 2007 Communication on "A European Agenda for Culture in a Globalising World".24 The UNESCO Convention on Cultural Diversity clearly only strengthens this trend and demands targeted action.

-3.3.
-EU Internal Policies of Relevance to Culture and Cultural Diversity
+2.3.
+EU internal policies of relevance to culture and cultural diversity

 As noted above, although the exclusive competence of the EU in the cultural domain appears constrained, there are a vast number of other policies and programmes that impact - at times profoundly, at other times less so - on cultural affairs and on cultural diversity.
-The Commission has prepared a very useful document in this regard, which creates an inventory of Community actions in the field of culture.
-19 Under the category of internal programmes and policies, the Commission refers to the following existing and ongoing activities (presented here in the order as used by the Commission):
+The Commission has prepared a very useful document in this regard, which creates an inventory of Community actions in the field of culture.25 Under the category of internal programmes and policies, the Commission refers to the following existing and ongoing activities (presented here in the order applied by the Commission):

-(1) Culture, education and youth:
+(i) Culture, education and youth: